gidavies/DevOpsLab/README.md

 4. Click **Create**:
 <img src="images/WA-3.png" width="624"/>
 5. Complete the highlighted fields as follows:
  - **App name**: Choose a unique name that will be the URL for the web application.
-For example use Health plus your initials.
-In my case that's Health-GJAD and therefore the URL for the website will be http://health-gjad.azurewebsites.net.
+For example use Health plus your initials, e.g. Health-GJAD and therefore the URL for the website will be http://health-gjad.azurewebsites.net.
  - **Subscription**: If you have more than one subscription, ensure that you choose the correct one for this lab.
  - **Resource Group**: Create a new resource group for your web app.
  - **OS**: Leave this as the default of Windows.